 She is a recipient of the Concertmaster Fellowship and the Irene Alm Memorial Award for Excellence in Performance and Scholarly Research and has worked with conductors such as Bernard Haitink, Esa Pekka-Salonen, Gerard Schwarz, Miguel Harth-Bedoya and Jeffrey Tate to name but a few.
 Collaborating with various New York ensembles including musicians from the Orchestra of St. Luke’s and the Orpheus Chamber Orchestra, MET Opera Orchestra, and the New Jersey Symphony, her recent performing venues include Carnegie Hall – Isaac Stern Auditorium, Alice Tully Hall at Lincoln Center, Le Poisson Rouge, Madison Square Garden, and Radio City Music Hall.

 An avid chamber musician, Dr. Elena Chernova-Davis has organized and performed in faculty chamber music recitals at Rutgers University Mason Gross School of the Arts with guest performers from the faculties of Montclair State University, Manhattan School of Music, Mannes,and Eastman School of Music.
 She regularly performs with the Riverside Chamber Players, Con Vivo Music, and the Pedro Giraudo Tango Ensemble.

 As a passionate and dedicated teacher her philosophy is to guide development and tailor an individual approach to each student that encourages growth, curiosity and motivation.
-She is currently on the faculty at the Mason Gross School of the Arts at Rutgers University where she lectures in violin performance and chamber music.
+She is currently on the faculty at Mason Gross where she heads the Chamber Music Program and lectures in violin performance and chamber music.